This blog was first published on 6th Feb 2019. It has been updated to include the video above for World Cancer Day 2020

 All our answers are based on extended research and studies performed by UK registered charities or governing bodies to ensure our information is accurate as can be at the time of writing.

-For further information or questions on developing a personal Pilates exercise plan whilst undergoing Cancer treatment please contact us, you can discuss your options with one of our Clinical Pilates Instructors or Physiotherapists.
+For further information or if you have questions about developing a personal Pilates exercise plan whilst undergoing Cancer treatment please contact us.
+We will discuss your options with you and determine how we can help you best.